sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 #### 3x2 pin header

-The remaining three pins are exposed via a 3x2 pin header with standard 2.54mm spacing, each via a 200 Ohm series resistor.
+The remaining three pins are exposed via a 3x2 pin header with standard 2.54mm spacing, each via a 200 Ohm series resistor, so we can drive LEDs safely if need be.

 These can be used for various purposes, e.g. deploying a LED or sensing a push button.